Gr33nCamper/Paul-s-Website/YRS/2023/FA&DEC/SEP.md

 **Sep 22, 2023:**

 No longer in the hole for sleep debt, awesome!!
 The hard part is gonna be getting the curve to converge to the y = 0.0 line so no debt or credit, just enough sleep

+Team dinner at the Ko residence.

 &nbsp;